 Favorite moment with this gear

 My favorite moment with these bindings has to be my first few tree runs of the season.
 It was right after a heavy snowfall and everything was buried under the snow.
 I was initially intimidated since I was still getting my legs under me, but as I built up speed and began to float through the powder, I felt as if everything had “clicked.”
 I was able to obtain a steady rhythm, yet I felt unconstrained.
 When I slowed down, I realized the extent of the silence as cliche as it sounds, I felt really connected to the mountain.
 In the past, I haven’t been a huge tree rider, but this experience definitely helped me understand what all the rave is all about.
+The fast response and total engagement gave me a whole new level of confidence.

 Value for the money vs. other options